 Medium-intensity, dark cherry-red; clean and bright.
 To the nose it stands out for its fresh, spicy character, with hints of sweet cherries and blackcurrant chocolate, assembled with notes of black pepper, tobacco, nutmeg, coffee, mocha and cinnamon.
 Pleasant and well-balanced in the mouth.
 Tasty, with a soft freshness, nice structure, and delicately elegant tannins.
 Silky finish, with a lovely aftertaste, where liqueur-like notes of cherries and blackcurrants intermingle with toasty notes and sweet spices turning this especial edition of Viña Ardanza into a fine, elegant wine.

-Awarded 89 points and Recommended status by Decanter (www.decanter.com) in their March 2019 edition review of Rueda (see blue link below).
+The 2017 vintage was awarded 89 points and Recommended status by Decanter (www.decanter.com) in their March 2019 edition review of Rueda (see blue link below).

 The guiding philosophy of Protos is "Quality above all".
 For this reason, the whole process leading to the production of their wine undergoes an in-depth analysis.
 The vineyards are controlled exhaustively by both technicians and experts throughout the growth cycle, yielding a production of the highest quality.
 This also gives them in-depth information about all the grapes to be used before they reach the winery.